apache/pinot/docs/pluggable_storage.rst

 For filesystem specific configs, you can pass in the following with either the pinot.controller prefix or the pinot.server prefix.

 All the following configs need to be prefixed with storage.factory.

-AzurePinotFS requires the following configs:
+AzurePinotFS requires the following configs according to your environment:

-adl.accountId, adl.authEndpoint, adl.clientId, adl.clientSecret segment.fetcher.protocols : adl
+adl.accountId, adl.authEndpoint, adl.clientId, adl.clientSecret

+Please also make sure to set the following config with the value "adl" segment.fetcher.protocols : adl

-HadoopPinotFS requires the following configs:
+HadoopPinotFS requires the following configs according to your environment:

-hadoop.kerberos.principle, hadoop.kerberos.keytab, hadoop.conf.path segment.fetcher.protocols : hdfs
+hadoop.kerberos.principle, hadoop.kerberos.keytab, hadoop.conf.path

+Please make sure to also set the following config with the value "hdfs" segment.fetcher.protocols : hdfs